Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 When booking flights there are a couple of different situations.
 You might know exactly where you need to go during a specified time period, or you could be exploring possible destinations with more flexible dates.
 To make the most of your American Airlines miles, the latter is a better situation to be in, because American Airlines offers discounts on travel during less popular travel times, which can lead to HUGE savings!

-These flights are typically during during less popular travel dates to certain destinations.
+These off-peak awards are typically during during less popular travel dates to certain destinations.
 For example, most folks like to travel to Europe during the summer and fall, but if you are willing to travel in the winter, you can save significantly.

 Off-peak awards are very affordable, but they do have a few restrictions to keep in mind: